devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/README.md

 # Introduction to Terraform
 **Terraform is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 This includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc. Terraform can manage both existing service providers and custom in-house solutions.**
 - we can automate and manage infrastructure
-- OpenSoure and uses declarative language
+- OpenSoure and uses declarative language(Hashicorp Configuration Language)

 # Key features of Terraform
 - **IaC** we can describe our required infrastucture on specific providers like AWS, Azure, GCP, Kubernetes etc., using **Terraform High-level language** in human-readable, declarative configuration files.